 Tiling is probably the most practical option for a bathroom.
-Not only is it cost-effective to apply, it’s also cost-effective to maintain.
-Ceramic and porcelain tiles are also excellent barriers against water and offer a smart, stylish finish for your bathroom or en-suite.
+Not only is tiling a bathroom cost-effective at the application stage, it's also cost-effective to maintain.
+On top of that, ceramic and porcelain tiles are excellent barriers against water and offer a smart, stylish finish for your bathroom or en-suite.

 How to tile a bathroom wall

-- Prepare your walls for tiling, making sure they are sound, flat and clean.
+- Prepare your walls for tiling, making sure they are sanded, flat and clean.
 You might have to score the plaster with a notch trowel to help the adhesive stick.

 - If using tiles made from porous material, they may need to be sealed before tiling begins.